Active ingredients: cisplatin

 You should seek medical advice in relation to medicines and use only as directed by a healthcare professional.

 Always read the label.
 If symptoms persist see your healthcare professional.

-A clear, colourless mobile solution, free of visible particulate matter.
+A clear, colourless to pale yellow solution, free of visible particulate matter.

 Do I need a prescription?

 This medicine is available from a pharmacist and requires a prescription.
 It is

 You should seek advice from your doctor or pharmacist about taking this medicine.
 They can help you balance the risks and the benefits of this medicine during pregnancy.

 Consumer Medicines Information (CMI)